Ready to take your education abroad?

 Theme/field experience programs focus on a specific academic topic or subject area.
 These programs offer the least variety of classes and courses are often prescribed.
 Theme programs typically center on hands-on experiences which take place outside of the classroom.
 These programs tend to be smaller in size and often offer the ability for students to focus deeply on a specific area of interest within their field.

 GPA and language requirements vary by program.
 Ensure your transcript verifies you meet established eligibility criteria.
-Note: Elementary 1 & 2 = 1 year of language study.
-Intermediate 1 & 2 = 2 years of language study; regardless of when you started or finished the course sequence.
+Note: Elementary 1 & 2 = 1 year or 2 semesters of language study.
+Intermediate 1 & 2 = 2 years or 4 semesters of language study; regardless of when you started or finished the course sequence.

 Programs in the Southern hemisphere typically do not align with Barnard semesters and follow the reverse of our academic calendar: July-November = term 2; February/March-June = term 1.
 Pay close attention to the final day of classes and exams.
 Programs may not allow you to reschedule a final exam or depart early for an internship or other obligation.